fair-workflows/nanopub/docs/publishing/publish-with-cli.md

 Once installed, you can use the `nanopub` library through the `np` command line interface to sign and publish Nanopublication.

-!!! info "Profile setup"
+!!! info "Prerequisite for publishing"

-	Make sure your profile is properly set by running `np profile`
+	Before you can sign and publish you should [setup your profile](/nanopub/getting-started/setup), check if it is properly set by running `np profile` in your terminal.

 ## Sign